rohitkum2506/WebCrawler/README.md

 Steps to run:
+NOTE1 : There are two files for focused (FocusedCrawler.rb)and simple crawling (IndependentCrawler.rb). webCrawler.rb is yet another implementation for focused crawlign using library.
+There is flexibility to change the keyphrase by passing the keyphrase from command line in focused crawler.rb.

+NOTE2 : you have the flexibility to choose the keyphrase by passing the parameter at command line.
+If you don not pass any keyphrase, the crawler will run against the word "concordance" fro focused crawler.

 1. Ruby Installation : On any bash environment run '\curl -sSL https://get.rvm.io | bash -s stable --ruby'.
    If you want to localise the setup, run the command from the project directory only. for more details please visit: 'https://rvm.io/rvm/install'.
-2. check your ruby installation by typing 'ruby -v'.
+2. Check your ruby installation by typing 'ruby -v'.
 It should tell you the ruby version installed.
+3. Do 'gem install bundler'.
-3. Goto the project directory, WebCrawlerIRA01 and run 'bundle install'.
+4. Goto the project directory, WebCrawlerIRA01 and run 'bundle install'.
 This will download all the required libraries and dependencies.
-4. to run the appliation use command format: 'ruby <filename.rb> <spaceSeperatedParameters>'. for example, if you want to run IndependentCrawler.rb use 'ruby IndependentCrawler.rb index'.
+5. To run the application use command format: 'ruby <filename.rb> <spaceSeperatedParameters>'. for example, if you want to run IndependentCrawler.rb use 'ruby IndependentCrawler.rb index'.
+You do not need any parameter for IndependentCrawler.rb and WebCrawler.rb.
-5. The results will be listed in respective .txt files.
+6. The results will be listed in respective .txt files.

-NOTE: you have the flexibility to choose the keyphrase by passing the parameter at command line.
-If you don not pass any keyphrase, the crawler will run against the word "concordance".